 Rain and more rain

-As most of you know, Costa Rica’s rainy season runs more or less from July to November.
+Most of you know that our rainy season runs more or less from July to November.
 But September and October have the heaviest rains.
 So you have an idea of what happens with creeks and rivers while it rains: While coming out of a real estate closing on the east side of San Jose with AE affiliate Barry Ashworth, I saw a car disappear in the water OVER a bridge.
 I don’t know what happened to the driver of the car.

 Rainwater is destructive

 Rainwater has incredible power and can occasion lots of damage if you’re not ready for it.
 I’ve seen big chunks of the mountain come down and turn into a river of mud.
-Often, the soil soaks up too much water during continuous rainstorms and then a small earthquake is enough to do damage.
+Often, the soil soaks up too much water during continuous rainstorms, and a small earthquake is enough to damage it.

-You might not realize how important this might be if you own a property in the mountains of Costa Rica until you have seen the damage and then it is too late.
-And of course, you should fear for your and your family’s life.
+You might not realize how important this might be if you own a property in the mountains until you have seen the damage and it is too late.
+And, of course, you should fear for your and your family’s life.

 That is the reason you want to use an experienced and knowledgeable realtor in the area you are buying the mountain property.
 Hiring a knowledgeable home inspector and requesting him to check for drainage problems in the surrounding area is even more important.